What We Do

 We can help you work out your finances and plan for the future.
 Regardless of whether you receive a benefit, ACC payments, wages or a salary, we’ll help you become financially independent.

 Finding it hard to feed yourself or your family?
 You may qualify for an emergency food parcel to help you get through the tough times.
 Find out more about our Foodbank.

 Shine is a leading specialist domestic abuse service provider.
 Shine’s services help adult and child victims of domestic abuse to be safe and motivate men who’ve used abusive behaviour to change.
 Shine also trains health and other professionals to respond effectively to victims of domestic abuse, and helps employers to develop safe and supportive workplaces for staff experiencing domestic abuse..

-Our national free helpline is available 7 days a week, from 9am to 11pm.
+Our national free helpline is available 24 hours a day, 7 days a week.
 Call 0508-744-633 for confidential support, information, safety planning advice and referrals to other services if needed.

 Shine advocates work with domestic abuse victims to help them (and their children) get safe and stay safe.
 We focus on supporting those at highest risk of serious injury.